mhdominguez/LSFMProcessing/README.md

 # LSFMProcessing
 A collection of methods for deconvolving, filtering, and rendering LSFM images.
-This collection is currently designed to take Zeiss ZEN .czi or Lavision UM2 .ome.tiff input files, though it could be generalized to accept any [proprietary] input format that BioFormats allows.
+This collection is currently designed to take Zeiss ZEN .czi, Lavision UM2 .ome.tiff, or Luxendo .h5/.json input files, though it could be generalized to accept any [proprietary] input format that BioFormats allows.
 <br><br>
 ## Main Fiji Methods (LSFM Processing Macros.ijm)
 ### Installation / Requirements: